 It’s the kind of dish that feels like home—even if you’ve never been to Hawaii.

 Looking for more recipes with cultural heart?
-Don’t miss our Bang Bang Chicken—a bold and saucy dish with just the right touch of sweetness and spice.
+Don’t miss our bold Bang Bang chicken recipe—it covers how to achieve the perfect touch of sweetness and spice alongside your sides.

 Why It’s a Must-Have in Island Plate Lunches